greenelab/covid19-review/content/95-ismms-himc-appendix.md

 #### Significance

-COVID-19 induces a robust inflammatory cytokine storm in patients that contributes to severe lung tissue damage and ARDS [@doi:ggjfnn].
+COVID-19 induces a robust inflammatory cytokine storm in patients that contributes to severe lung tissue damage and ARDS [@doi:10/ggjfnn].
 Accumulation of monocyte-derived inflammatory macrophages at the expense of Alveolar macrophages known to play an anti-inflammatory role following respiratory viral infection, in part through the PPARγ pathway [@doi:10.3389/fimmu.2018.01777; @doi:10.1128/JVI.00030-19] are